-vi) Mr Carlos Fernández González controls the majority of the capital and voting rights of Grupo Far-Luca, S.A. de C.V., the owner of 99% of Grupo Finaccess, S.A.P.I. de C.V., which in turn owns 99.99% of the capital and voting rights of Finaccess Capital, S.A. of C.V.
-The latter controls FCapital Lux S.à.r.l (direct owner of the shareholding indicated in the table above)
+vi) Mr Carlos Fernández González controls the majority of the capital and voting rights of Grupo Far-Luca, S.A. de C.V., the owner of 99% of Grupo Finaccess, S.A.P.I. de C.V., which in turn owns 64.30% of the capital and voting rights of Finaccess Capital, S.A. of C.V.
+The latter controls FCapital Dutch, B.V.